 A. ENTRY REQUIREMENTS AND APPLICATION

-Honours study in History requires a Bachelor of Arts degree, or equivalent, with a major in History, with a GPA of at least 5.0 in the courses that make up that major.
-Please note that from 2021 (not 2020), this requirement may increase to a GPA of at least 5.5 for those courses.
+Honours study in History requires a Bachelor of Arts degree, or equivalent, with a major in History, with a GPA of at least 5.5 in the courses that make up that major.

 Application Procedure